quiltingcode/disneysidekicks/TESTING.md

 ### Unresolved

-1. The 'Next' button is supposed to appear after the final answer has been selected, but on this occasion read 'End'.
-This is not essential but it indicates more clearly to the player that this was the final question and the game is over.
-The progress of the game is still always visible to the user, through the question number counter above the image, but I thought this was a nice additional feature to have in place.
-I don't know why the innerHTML on this button does not change for this last question.
+1. In the console log, I can see that when the End Page is loaded, the countdown function is called, and the timer counts down and then times out.
+This makes no difference to the overall game functionality and the user can't see that this is happening unless they open the console.
+I have set the clearInterval function within the endGame function and the nextQuestion function if the user has reached question number 12, but this doesn't seem to work correctly.

 ## Additional Testing